LeBlanc Build Guide by baekstra

 Additionally, her new and massively improved waveclear means that she can roam better than ever before, meaning Sorcerer's Shoes as 2nd item is now almost a must.

-An item build for Leblanc now might thus look like the following: Morellonomicon, Sorcerer's Shoes, Abyssal Scepter or Zhonya's Hourglass depending on matchup now that both grant CDR.
+An item build for Leblanc now might thus look like the following: Morellonomicon, Sorcerer's Shoes, Abyssal Mask or Zhonya's Hourglass depending on matchup now that both grant CDR.
 Remember that Rabadon's Deathcap and Void Staff are still must-haves somewhere around 4th-5th item, the order depending on the opposing team MR. Haunting Guise can be purchased as 3rd item if you wish to have more damage and the enemy botlane has ~45 MR instead of the usual 37 or lower.

 Her AP/Damage ratio has fallen dramatically in the early game due to Sigil of Malice, while it rises to higher numbers than previously late in the game.
 This means that flat Magic Penetration will be even weaker Early and even stronger Late compared to flat AP.
 To account for this, i have changed the recommended cheat sheet setup to 3 flat AP quints to ensure a strong early game.